johnsaltarelli/rhtml/README.md

 #
 # OR Set to a Variable
 #
-block = Rhtml::Block.new do
+block = Rhtml::Document.new do
   p class: 'sub-paragraph' do
-    t 'my super awesome text without a tag' end end
+    text 'my super awesome text without a tag' end end